 From Abracadabra to Zombies | View All

-The Gonzalez protocol is a cancer treatment created by Nicholas James Gonzalez, M.D. and is available only to his patients.
+The Gonzalez protocol is a cancer treatment created by Nicholas James Gonzalez, M.D.
+(1947-2015) and is not recognized as beneficial by any major cancer organization.
 The treatment involves taking about 150 supplements of vitamins, minerals, and pancreatic enzymes (from pigs); daily coffee enemas and special diets allegedly tailored to the patient's metabolic system.